 God was wrathful because of human disobedience, human trespass.
 Dante here refers to Adam’s and Eve’s eating of the prohibited tree of the knowledge of good and evil, an act that they undertook despite God’s prohibition (called “interdetto” in Purgatorio 33.71).
 We recall the tableaux vivants of Purgatorio 32, showing the despoiled tree in the Earthly Paradise, the procession of books of the Bible calling out “Adamo” and then celebrating the griffin-Christ for refusing to eat of the tree.
 We recall too the gloss of the tree in Purgatorio 33: it is “la giustizia di Dio, ne l’interdetto” (God’s justice, in His interdict [Purg.
 33.71]).
-Let me unpack the highly compacted verse 71 of Purgatorio 33, which should be construed thus: because of God’s prohibition (“interdetto”), the punishment that followed the trespass of eating from the tree of knowledge was just, was indeed an expression of God’s “giustizia” — justice.
+If we unpack the highly compacted verse 71 of Purgatorio 33, we can construe thus: because of God’s prohibition (“interdetto”), the punishment that followed the trespass of eating from the tree of knowledge was just, was indeed an expression of God’s “giustizia” — justice.
 All these issues now resurface.

-God’s wrath was “avenged” by the killing of Christ (who died for the sins of mankind) during the reign of Tiberius (18 September 14 AD – 16 March 37 AD).
-In other words, the Crucifixion was the exacted punishment for the transgression of Adam and Eve.
-But the killing of Christ — God’s son — in turn had to be avenged, in turn required punishment.
-And so the eagle/Roman empire went with Titus, a military commander who later became Emperor, to destroy Jerusalem in 70 AD.
+God’s wrath was “avenged” by the killing of Christ, who died for the sins of mankind, during the reign of Tiberius (18 September 14 CE – 16 March 37 CE).
+In other words, the Crucifixion was the punishment that God exacted for the transgression of Adam and Eve.
+But the killing of Christ — God’s son — in turn had to be avenged.
+Thus, the killing of Christ, which was God’s punishment for mankind’s transgression, in turn required punishment.
+Therefore, the eagle/the Roman empire went with Titus, a military commander who later became Emperor, to destroy Jerusalem in 70 CE.

 Or qui t’ammira in ciò ch’io ti replìco: poscia con Tito a far vendetta corse de la vendetta del peccato antico.(Par.
 6.91-93)